nick-novak/Goals-n-such/music/top-albums-2019.md

 Liz Cooper & the Stampede -- Window Flowers - 2018
-Courtney Marie Andrews -- May Your Kindness Remain - 2018 Nitty Gritty Dirt Band -- May The Circle Be Unbroken - 1974
+Courtney Marie Andrews -- May Your Kindness Remain - 2018 Nitty Gritty Dirt Band -- May The Circle Be Unbroken - 1974 Keith Whitley -- Don't Close Your Eyes
+Merle Haggard -- If I Could Only Fly